Phoenix Medical Malpractice Lawyers

-If you or a loved one has been the victim of medical malpractice, our Phoenix and Tucson medical malpractice attorneys will discuss your case with you free of charge.
+If you or a loved one has been the victim of medical malpractice, our Phoenix medical malpractice attorneys will discuss your case with you free of charge.
 We work on a contingency fee basis, so there are no legal fees unless we are successful obtaining compensation for your claim.
 We will aggressively pursue the fair compensation you deserve – our attorneys achieved a $3 million settlement in a medical malpractice claim in 2011.

 What is Medical Malpractice?

-In a medical malpractice case, our Phoenix and Tucson area, Arizona attorneys must prove that the medical provider did not meet the applicable standard of care in your or your loved one’s particular case in order to recover monetary damages.
+In a medical malpractice case, our Phoenix medical malpractice lawyers must prove that the medical provider did not meet the applicable standard of care in your or your loved one’s particular case in order to recover monetary damages.
 Doctors, dentists and other medical specialists, including hospitals and surgical physicians, have an obligation to conduct themselves professionally and not harm their patients.
 When they make mistakes, patients in their care can be seriously injured.
 Unfortunately, such errors are often avoidable and result from medical professionals who are inadequately trained or who are just too busy to be thorough.

-A bad or undesired result doesn't automatically mean that there was medical malpractice.
-In order for a doctor or hospital to be liable for medical malpractice, our lawyers must show that the medical services fell below the standard of care and therefore the persons providing these medical services were negligent.
-This usually means that the doctor did something which should not have been done, performed a procedure improperly or failed to do something which was medically necessary.
-Common instances of medical malpractice include wrong-site surgery, objects left inside patients, medication errors, and failure to diagnose a time sensitive illness before it is too late.
+A bad or undesired result does not automatically mean medical malpractice occurred.
+In order for a doctor or hospital to be liable for medical malpractice, our lawyers must show their medical services fell below the standard of care and therefore, they were negligent when providing their medical services.
+Examples of negligence include administering too much anesthesia, performing a procedure improperly or failing to do something which was medically necessary.
+Other common instances of medical malpractice include wrong-site surgery, objects left inside patients, medication errors, and failure to diagnose a time-sensitive illness before it is too late.

 - Neonatal resuscitation